-Florida humidity can be a rough environment to tolerate.
-It is quite difficult to determine what AC thermostat temperature is the best setting for your home.
+Florida humidity can be a harsh environment to tolerate.
+As a result, it is pretty challenging to determine what AC thermostat temperature is the best setting for your home.
 You don’t want your system to freeze up or break because it’s being pushed too hard.

 How Low Should You Go?

 Your air conditioner works most optimally when it is set around 76 degrees.
 This is typically a comfortable temperature and will not push your unit over its limits.
 You could easily set it within a few degrees of that number and not worry about breaking your AC unit.

 When you are not going to be home, we recommend that you bump your thermostat up to give it a break and save you on energy costs.
 Turning your AC to 69 degrees is getting relatively close to the “danger zone” for causing it to freeze up and break.

 Typically, we recommend keeping your thermostat set to no less than 68 degrees.
 Since 69 is above that temperature, it would most likely be safe.
 It becomes a matter of how comfortable you are with being so close to the recommended limit.

 Be sure to have your air unit properly maintained for ultimate functionality.
 Consider turning your temperature up higher throughout the day and bumping it down a few degrees in the evening to cool your home down.
 This will help it not have to run so heavily and keep it away from the level of condensation build-up that could cause it to break.

 These can often be caught early and remedied before they cause severe damage to your system.
 It would be best to take measures to insulate your air conditioner and protect it from the cold weather in the winter months.

 A simple tarp can do the trick, or you can purchase a particular air conditioner cover that fits snugly over your unit.
 Taking these steps will help to lengthen the lifespan of your air conditioner and keep it running smoothly for years to come.